-- Taaleri Plc Sustainability Risk Policy (December 2023) - Taaleri Plc Sustainability Policy (December 2023) - Taaleri Code of Conduct (March 2024) - Taaleri Energia Remuneration Policy (December 2024) - Taaleri Energia ESG policy (October 2024) - Taaleri Energia Partner Code of Conduct (April 2023)
+Taaleri Plc Sustainability Risk Policy (December 2023)

+- Taaleri Plc Sustainability Policy (December 2023) - Taaleri Code of Conduct (December 2022) - Taaleri Energia Remuneration Policy (April 2022) - Taaleri Energia ESG policy (May 2023) - Taaleri Energia Partner Code of Conduct (April 2023)

-The applicable governing bodies of either the manager or Taaleri Plc have approved these policies.
+The applicable governing bodies of either the manager or Taaleri Plc have approved these policies, as visible in the list above.
 The policies are updated regularly.
 We continuously strive to improve our policies and practices to identify and prioritise principal adverse impacts on sustainability factors, in line with our commitment to responsible investing and sustainable finance.
 The allocation of responsibilities for implementing the policies is located within various governance structures.
 We define roles and responsibilities for inter alia the following functions and positions:

-- 1) boards.
-CEOs, other management and investment committees: - 2) internal control (compliance) and risk management representatives; - 3) other specialists (such as ESG, legal and technical experts)
+- 1) boards, CEOs, other management and investment committees; - 2) internal control (compliance) and risk management representatives; - 3) other specialists (such as ESG, legal and technical experts)

 In addition, the responsibility for putting these policies into practice within our organisational strategies and processes lies with all our employees.
 We use a comprehensive, data-driven methodology to select the indicators referred to in Article 6(1), points (a), (b), and (c), and to identify and assess the principal adverse impacts on sustainability factors.
-The following stages are incorporated into our methodology.
+The following stages are incorporated into our methodology:

-- Data collection: we collect relevant data from investees and utilise industry benchmarks. - Indicator selection: the fund has chosen to monitor and report in addition to the mandatory indicators two additional indicators.
+- Data Collection: We collect relevant data from investees and utilise industry benchmarks. - Indicator Selection: The fund has chosen to monitor and report in addition to the mandatory indicators two additional indicators.
 We have chosen the additional indicators based on their materiality, relevance, and alignment with industry standards and regulatory requirements.
 Additional principal adverse impact indicators have been determined through materiality analysis.
 The analysis identifies the key principal adverse impacts of the investee and within the financial sector in which the fund operates.
-The indicators also aim to support the fund's investment objective and do no significant harm principle. - Risk assessment: we evaluate the probability of occurrence and the severity of adverse impacts, considering their potential remedability. - Prioritisation: we prioritise the identified principal adverse impacts based on their influence, considering our investments' objectives and preferences.
+The indicators also aim to support the fund's investment objective and do no significant harm principle.
+It should be noted that as all of the funds investments are in the development phase, no significant adverse impact is caused. - Risk Assessment: We evaluate the probability of occurrence and the severity of adverse impacts, considering their potential remedability. - Prioritisation: We prioritise the identified principal adverse impacts based on their influence, considering our investments' objectives and preferences.
 The manager is aware that some of the indicators may not be relevant to the fund, such as scope 1 emissions, investments in controversial weapons or companies active in the fossil fuel sector.
-This is due to the fund investment strategy to invest only in onshore wind and the fund's investment structure.
+This is due to the fund investment strategy to invest only in onshore wind and solar and the fund's investment structure.